-Services for youth affected by autism and other intellectual disabilities suddenly decrease or go away entirely when they leave high school or “age out” of public support on their 18th birthday.
+Services for youth affected by ASD and intellectual disabilities suddenly decrease or go away entirely when they leave high school or “age out” of public support on their 18th birthday.
 A majority of these young adults continue to rely on their families for support during their transition into adulthood.
 For most families, fully funding the continuation of services and supports is not feasible.
 Families often have little to no access to resources, knowledge or skills to replace the services lost.

 The program is funded through an endowment established at UW Tacoma with a one-million-dollar gift from the Simon family.
 The goal is to double this endowment to two million dollars and later to upwards of $5 million.